neperfepx/neper/workflow.rst

 Branches and Merge Strategy
 ---------------------------

-.. note:: This description is general and does not consider the case of external contributions, detailed below, see :ref:`contributions`.
+.. note:: This description is general and does not consider the case of external contributions, which are detailed in :ref:`contributions`.

 Branches are used to handle different versions of the code (stable, development, etc.), which are on one or both repositories.